jishan900/EEG-data-analysis-using-EEGLAB/README.md

 - Find a 1-4 EEG brain dataset
 - Plot snippet-software
 - Resampling
-- Choose one frontal, one occipital channel and get alpha band power
+- Choose one frontal, and one occipital channel and get alpha band power